 *if you don’t have buttermilk, you can substitute an equal amount of sour cream or full-fat Greek yogurt, or use 1/2 tablespoon of lemon juice mixed with 1/2 cup of milk and leave to curdle for 5 minutes before using.

-Cake will keep, well-wrapped in the fridge, for up to 5 days.
-I like to microwave leftover pieces of cake on 50% power for 20 seconds to reheat.
+Storage: Cake will keep, well-wrapped in the fridge, for up to 5 days.
+Bring to room temperature before serving.
+I also like to microwave leftover pieces of cake on 50% power for 20 seconds to reheat.

 Leave a Reply